 The line to get in the house was quite long, so while other members of our tour stood and waited, Mr. Misadventures and I were content to sit at one of the benches and enjoy the lush, green gardens.

 We met a local one who decided to do a Sunday visit to the gardens as well and it was so lovely chatting with her and learning some of the local history about the house and neighborhood.
 Everything happens for a reason.
-Sitting at the bench allowed me to meet someone who shared stories about the property.
+Sitting on the bench allowed me to meet someone who shared stories about the property.

 The group decided to walk around the town a little before heading back to the train station.
 As we walked around, we spotted this beautiful field of Red poppies (coquelicots) that we used as our red entry for this year’s Capture the Color contest.

-While I highly recommend Context Travel, Marie definitely enhanced our trip, this is trip that you can do easily on your own while visiting Paris.
+While I highly recommend Context Travel, Marie definitely enhanced our trip, this is a trip that you can do easily on your own while visiting Paris.
 It is a short train ride from Gare St-Lazare station in Paris to Vernon station.
 Grab a bus from the station (you can purchase your ticket at that time – have cash) to Giverny and make a day of it!

 How about you?
 Have you been to Giverny?
 How about the home of other artists?

 Here are more highlights of Giverny from AFAR.